 Great questions.
 I don't know about you, but the kind of talk you mention makes me question the sanity of those around me at times.

-Yet, more than ever we need communication with our Maker in these days of frightening tsunamis, earthquakes, hurricanes, tornados, the ongoing threat from terrorists and worldwide financial crisis.
+Yet, more than ever we need communication with our Maker in these days of a frightening pandemic, unfolding prophecies and other startling events.

 Here is a simple list of things we can do.